 The person who is at fault for an accident typically pays for accident-related losses, like medical bills, lost income, property damage, and pain and suffering.
 If you don't have to prove fault for the accident, you can focus on gathering evidence of the losses you have suffered (your damages) and negotiate fair compensation for those losses.

-BUT, if the Other Guys deny liability and won't voluntarily pay you anything, you should probably contact a lawyer and get an evaluation of the strengths and weaknesses of your case.
+But if the other driver denies fault and won't agree to pay you anything, you should probably contact a lawyer and get an evaluation of the strengths and weaknesses of your case.

-You don't have any other choice.
-Sometimes, you just don't have an option beyond self-representation.
+Sometimes you just don't have an option beyond self-representation.
 Maybe your claim is so small that no lawyer wants to represent you, or maybe your liability argument is so iffy that you can't get a lawyer to handle it on a contingency fee basis.
-If the alternative is dropping your claim, you are convinced that you are right, and you've got evidence to support your view, then by all means represent yourself.
+If the alternative is dropping your claim, but you're convinced that you're right and you've got evidence to support your view, then by all means represent yourself.

 Think of representing yourself this way: If you started a new job tomorrow, you could probably learn to do some of the key things within a day or so, provided you make the effort to learn.
-But you couldn't be taught the most complicated things within a week, or even longer.
+But you probably won't learn the most complicated tasks within a few weeks or even a few months.
 The same is true of trying to learn how to handle an injury claim.
 You can learn much of it in a reasonable period of time, and you can handle many of the claim resolution activities yourself.
-But you can't learn to be a trial lawyer in "regular court" in a short time, and the risks are too great.
+But you can't learn to be a trial lawyer overnight.
+Do what you can for yourself and ask for help when you need it.